leemaro123/J_Lunagariya_WEB601Assignments_MyFavouritesMoviesss/jay_Lunagariya_MyFavouriteMoviess/Jay.md

 Do not displayed, or attempt to displayed, the type, image or tags on the Content-card if their value is not set

+***********
+***********
+Assignment-3
+************
+************

+The package.json was changed to 0.0.3 and additional content was added to the array to ensure it had at least 7 content items.

+The content items were updated to use two different type values, and some with no type set.

+A pipe was created and given a relevant name that accepts a single optional string parameter.
+This pipe is used to filter an array of Content, returning only the Content that has its type equal to the string passed to the pipe.

+If no value is passed in, then the pipe returns a filtered array of Content that has no type set.

+Alter the html that displayed your on your Content-List component so that it displayed separate lists by type using your pipe.

+Style the listed Content-Card's differently by using different font or background colours for the card tag itself, based on their type.

+There should be a clear difference between the colour styling from one card with a certain type versus one with another type.

+On your Content-List component, add an input field at the very top of the page that users may enter the title of a Content item.

+Next to the input field, add a button that, when clicked, it displayed a message about whether a Content item exists with that title or not.

+The message was displayed under this search, with red text when the title doesn't exist, and green text when it does exist.